Knightride1/Pocket-Rag/README.md

 - Python 3.10+
 - Ollama installed with models: `nomic-embed-text` and `qwen3:1.7b`
+- These models are one i used you can can use any model you like but you will need 1 model for embedding and 1 for other tasks.
 - Docker & Docker Compose (for Qdrant)
 - 4GB+ RAM, 2GB+ disk space